 A comprehensive case management system to help families identify barriers to self-sufficiency (unemployment, insecure housing, lack of job skills, lack of childcare, etc), Pathway of Hope also provides guidance on how to address these barriers, and connects families with community support organizations, and more.

 Food Pantry & Meals

 59% of people seeking food assistance choose between buying food and paying rent or mortgage.
-With CDC guidelines and best practices in mind, our food pantry remains open and has bread and pastries available Monday through Friday, from 8:30 a.m. - noon and 12:30 p.m. - 4:00 p.m.
-For additional emergency food assistance visit nearby Salvation Army locations.
+With CDC guidelines and best practices in mind, our food pantry remains open and has bread and pastries available Monday through Friday, from 8:30 a.m. - 4:00 p.m.
+Our emergency food pantry is open the 1st & 3rd Friday of each month from 1:00 - 3:00 p.m.

 Shelters & Residential Treatment Facilities

 About 15 percent of the homeless population is comprised of "chronically homeless" individuals.
 And last year, more than 8 million Americans slid into poverty due to COVID-19.
 With a presence in nearly every zip code, we're helping neighbors who are most in need to regain their footing and find hope again.
 Our homeless diversion programs and shelters provide safe housing, food, spiritual support, substance use treatment, medical care, and other practical assistance needed.

 The Salvation Army offers job skills training and employment referrals for adults.
 Despite progress toward hiring equality, marginalized groups often lack access to educational resources, counseling services, and vocational training to help them obtain well-paying jobs.

 Head Start, After-School Care, Character-Building, & Mentoring Programs